 5. Yenisei River (5,539KM)

 The Yenisei also Romanized Yenisey, Enisei, Jenisej, is the largest river system flowing to the Arctic Ocean.
-It is the central of the three great Siberian rivers that flow into the Arctic Ocean (the other two being the Ob and the Lena).
+It is central of the three great Siberian rivers that flow into the Arctic Ocean (the other two being the Ob and the Lena).
 Rising in Mongolia, it follows a northerly course to the Yenisei Gulf in the Kara Sea, draining a large part of central Siberia, the longest stream following the Yenisei-Angara-Selenga-Ider river system.
-The maximum depth of the Yenisei is 24 metres (80 ft) and the average depth is 14 metres (45 ft).
-The depth of river outflow is 32 metres (106 ft) and inflow is 31 metres (101 ft).
+The maximum depth of the Yenisei is 24 meters (80 ft) and the average depth is 14 meters (45 ft).
+The depth of river outflow is 32 meters (106 ft) and inflow is 31 meters (101 ft).

 6. Yellow River (5,464KM)

 The Yellow River or Huang He is the third-longest river in Asia, after the Yangtze River and Yenisei River, and the sixth-longest river system in the world at the estimated length of 5,464 km (3,395 mi).
 Originating in the Bayan Har Mountains in Qinghai province of western China, it flows through nine provinces, and it empties into the Bohai Sea near the city of Dongying in Shandong province.
 The Yellow River basin has an east-west extent of about 1,900 kilometers (1,180 mi) and a north-south extent of about 1,100 km (680 mi).
 Its total drainage area is about 752,546 square kilometers (290,560 sq mi).